 Latrobe – An early maturing variety for low to medium rainfall environments.
 A semi-dwarf plant type providing medium lodging resistance and a medium head loss risk.
 The variety has a short coleoptile and sowing depth should be considered.
 Good sprouting tolerance, excellent test weights and moderately good grain plumpness.
 Scald SVS, SFNB S and NFNB MR#, powdery mildew MS#, leaf rust S and CCN R.

-Commercially available in 2021.
-Maximus CL is an exceptionally high yielding, early to mid-flowering, potential malt, imidazolinone (IMI) tolerant barley.
+Maximus CL (IGB1705T) – Maximus CL is an exceptionally high yielding, early to mid-flowering, potential malt, imidazolinone (IMI) tolerant barley.
 Similarly to SPARTACUS CL, Maximus CL has CCN resistance but for other disease resistance traits it represents an overall improvement over SPARTACUS CL, especially for resistance to NFNB.
 Net form net blotch resistance (MRMSp), Spot Form Net Blotch (MSp), Scald resistance (MRMSp).
 Similarly to SPARTACUS CL, Maximus CL has an erect plant type, strong lodging tolerance and a low head loss risk.
 The variety also has very good physical grain qualities, including excellent grain size (larger than SPARTACUS CL) and hectolitre weight.
 The variety also has a short coleoptile and it is recommended that sowing depth be considered when planting this variety.
-Maximus CL has been accepted into the Barley Australia malt accreditation program, with earliest possible accreditation in March 2021.
+Maximus CL received final barley Australia malt accreditation in February 2021.

 Beast – AGT Seeds first barley variety.
 A potential malting variety, available for sowing 2021 as a feed variety.
 Excellent early vigour and a week quicker to mature than Compass.
 Highest yielding barley for low to medium rainfall areas – a great variety for Southern Australia.